 Once a diagnosis of primary hyperparathyroidism has been secured, a surgical consultation can determine if you need surgery or can be safely monitored without surgery.
 If surgery is indicated, preoperative imaging of the overactive parathyroid gland(s) can indicate if you are a candidate for minimally invasive parathyroidectomy.

 A mild radioactive dye (called sestamibi) is injected into the vein and absorbed by the overactive parathyroid gland.
 Rotating X ray scans identify the presence and location of the sestamibi.
 This test does require injection of the dye and multiple X rays, and can sometimes be more time consuming.

-We are one of the few centers to use this special CT scan.
 The “4-D” refers to the fourth dimension – which is very precise timing of the intravenous contrast and the scanning.
 This test is very accurate and finds parathyroid glands that may hide in uncommon areas such as high in the neck, behind the great vessels, such as the carotid, behind the esophagus, or in the chest.
 This test requires expertise in performing the scan properly, and interpreting it well.
 It requires intravenous contrast and does have radiation exposure.